World shares mostly higher as China looks to boost economy

 Also Thursday, the Commerce Department will release its retail sales report for March, which will show whether and where consumers are pulling back on spending.

-In energy trading U.S. benchmark crude oil slipped 58 cents to $103.67 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading U.S. benchmark crude oil slipped $1.28 to $102.97 per barrel in electronic trading on the New York Mercantile Exchange.
 It jumped $3.65 to $104.25 per barrel on Wednesday.
-Brent crude, the standard for pricing international oils, lost 59 cents to $108.19 per barrel.
+Brent crude, the standard for pricing international oils, lost $1.55 cents to $107.23 per barrel.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.